andysowar/learn_command_line_exercises/chapter_9/Readme.md

 ######What happens if you touch an existing file?

->Using the timestamp provided by `ls -l <file>` command, the original file gets overwritten when using `touch` on an existing file.
+>Using the timestamp provided by `ls -l <file>`, using touch on an existing file updates the last modified timestamp.